John Taylor’s background is mysterious. This page is intended as a repository of clues that might bear on his ancestry.

 Born in Raleigh, North Carolina?

 His daughter’s death certificate gives his birthplace as Raleigh, North Carolina.
-However, I note that the 1850 and subsequent censuses give his state of birth as South Carolina.
+However, I note that the 1850 and subsequent censuses give his state of birth as South Carolina rather than North Carolina.

 - The 1840 census counted the number of persons in each household who fell into the following age categories: 0-5, 5-10, 10-15, 15-20, 20-30, 30-40, 40-50, 50-60, and so on.
 I have listed all males left of the dash and females to the right of the dash.
 If there were no persons of a given age a zero appears in that column. [↩]

-- Sereno Taylor, who was only in Early County briefly, evidently did not arrive there until 1839. [↩]
+- Sereno Taylor, who lived in Early County only briefly, evidently did not arrive there until 1839. [↩]